Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 • Memory and learning deficits in children

-Food sources: Eggs (excellent source—one egg provides ~150mg), meat, poultry, fish, dairy, and soybeans
+Food sources: Eggs (excellent source—one egg provides ~150mg), meat, poultry, fish, dairy, soybeans

 Forever Living Products for Pregnancy Support

-CRITICAL DISCLAIMER: All supplement use during pregnancy must be discussed with and approved by your obstetrician or healthcare provider.
-The following information is educational—individual needs vary, and medical supervision is essential.
+CRITICAL DISCLAIMER: ALL supplement use during pregnancy must be discussed with and approved by your obstetrician or healthcare provider.
+Following information is educational—individual needs vary, and medical supervision is ESSENTIAL.

 Forever Daily: Comprehensive Nutritional Foundation